 The next time someone is unfair to you or tries to control you without your consent, stand up for your needs.

-9. Get out of the relationship
+9. End the relationship

 10. Get professional help